Review of Neutral Naturalness: Connections to Neutrinos

 The dynamics underlying neutrino masses may also have important consequences for cosmology in the mirror twin Higgs framework, as discussed in Sec.~\ref{s.AstCosmo}.
-In particular, the challenges associated with a large number of relativistic degrees of freedom in the mirror twin Higgs model can be circumvented in models with a low-scale ($\sim$GeV) see-saw model, as described in Ref.~\cite{Chacko:2016hvu}.
+In particular, the challenges associated with a large number of relativistic degrees of freedom in the mirror twin Higgs model can be circumvented in models with a low-scale ($\sim$GeV) seesaw model, as described in Ref.~\cite{Chacko:2016hvu}.
 In this scenario, the right-handed neutrinos freeze-out with a large thermal abundance and later become non-relativistic due to the cosmological expansion, eventually dominating the energy density.
 After the SM and mirror sectors decouple, the right-handed neutrinos preferentially decay to SM states, increasing the energy density in the visible sector relative to that of the mirror sector, thereby alleviating the bounds from dark radiation.
-Reference~\cite{Csaki:2017spo} also investigated the impact of a low-scale see-saw on twin cosmology, demonstrating that mixing between the mirror and SM neutrinos can maintain thermal equilibrium between the two sectors until temperatures below the mirror QCD phase transition, thus lowering the prediction for $\Delta N_{\rm eff}$.
-Interesting scenarios of leptogenesis within the twin Higgs framework have also been put forth in Refs.~\cite{Earl:2019wjw,Feng:2020urb}, and it would be of great interest to expand on these investigations; see Sec.~\ref{ss.PT} for further discussion.
+Ref.~\cite{Csaki:2017spo} also investigated the impact of a low-scale seesaw on twin cosmology, demonstrating that mixing between the mirror and SM neutrinos can maintain thermal equilibrium between the two sectors until temperatures below the mirror QCD phase transition, thus lowering the prediction for $\Delta N_{\rm eff}$.
+Furthermore, Ref.~\cite{Bittar:2024ryj} investigates a mirror twin Higgs model with spontaneous $\mathbb{Z}_2$ and electroweak symmetry breaking, in which an SU(2) triplet scalar generates SM neutrino masses via the type-II seesaw mechanism, while the twin neutrinos acquire large masses, thereby mitigating the dark radiation problem and yielding distinctive predictions for $N_{\rm eff}$ and collider signatures.
+Interesting scenarios of leptogenesis~\cite{Earl:2019wjw,Feng:2020urb} and twin sterile neutrino dark matter~\cite{Holst:2023hff} within the twin Higgs framework have also been put forth, and it would be of great interest to expand on these investigations; see Sec.~\ref{ss.PT} for further discussion.